tarampampam/laravel-roadrunner-in-docker/README.md

 ### Install composer dependency?

-As was told above - execute `make shell` and after that `composer require %needed/package%`.
+As it was told above - execute `make shell` and after that `composer require %needed/package%`.

 ### Add my own `make` command?